thiagotsdelima/FoodEx/README.md

 ### Installing Project Dependencies

-After the project is created, go to the newly created directory and install the necessary dependencies:
+After cloning the "FoodEx" project, navigate to the project directory and install the necessary dependencies:

 Install my-project com npm